PlanetHorizont/ben.hoskings.net/site/2012/05/20/belatedly-introducing-dep-parameters-in-babushka.html.markdown

       # ...
     end

-I've been using lazy dep parameters for a bit now; they're ready to rock.
-In particular, they're ready to replace vars (deprecation imminent).
+I've been using dep parameters for a bit now; they're ready to rock.
+In particular, they're ready to replace vars (deprecation is imminent).

 If you find your messiest dep, chances are it's that way because of a var-related workaround you had to make.
 Firstly, I apologise.
 Secondly, try converting it to use dep parameters instead, and you'll find that a lot of setup{} blocks, calls to #set & #default, and other similar noise, become unnecessary, because you can just directly pass state around and not worry about unintended interactions between shared state that vars inevitably cause.